avery-lockwood/material-ui-portfolio/src/components/blog.md

 ## later this should be written in js but for now i'm dispensing ideas in md

 ## Maintaining safe, inclusinve spaces while allowing people to learn, make mistakes and grow
-<p>I find that often people will approach me with questions.
-I am a transgender woman and don't exactly look like a cisgender woman or man, so people ask things.
-I want to give people the room to mess up and the time to learn to better understand what gender is, why it matters and what I am, but it gets exhausting and sometimes the questions get a little.... inapropriate.</p>

 #### List of questions I have been asked that i am ok with
 - Is a trans woman male to female or female to male